richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ## Cost Management

-### Monitoring
+### Cost Management → Monitoring
-Current cost management efforts emply Azure Portal, Cost Management tools.
+Cost tracking currently focuses on the primary subscription; peered subscriptions (hosting Application Gateway and API Management) are not yet included.

-- RECOMMENDATION: Implement centralized cost management to track usage and costs at the individual user and resource levels
+- RECOMMENDATION: Expand the centralized cost dashboard to ingest and display costs from the peered subscriptions alongside the primary subscription
-- QUESTION: What mechanisms will be used to integrate detailed cost tracking with overall operational monitoring?
+- RECOMMENDATION: Apply consistent tagging across all subscriptions (including the Application Gateway and API Management resource groups) to enable unified cost reporting
+- QUESTION: Will the peered subscriptions be consolidated under the same billing scope, and how should budgets and alerts be configured to cover cross‑subscription expenses?

 ### Budget Forecasting
 No proactive strategy is currently defined for forecasting expenses in line with **scaling demands**.